Line 1 Yonge–University: History

 In 2009, the TTC awarded a contract to Alstom to upgrade the signalling system of the existing section of Line 1, as well as equip its Toronto–York Spadina subway extension (TYSSE) into Vaughan, with moving block–based communications-based train control (CBTC) by 2012.
 The estimated cost to implement ATC on Line 1 was $562 million, $424 million of which was funded by Metrolinx.

-The first section of the "Urbalis 400" ATC system on Line 1 entered revenue service on December 17, 2017, between Sheppard West and Vaughan stations, in conjunction with the opening of the extension project.
+The first section of the Urbalis 400 ATC system on Line 1 entered revenue service on December 17, 2017, between Sheppard West and Vaughan stations, in conjunction with the opening of the extension project.
 On November 4, 2017, the TTC successfully completed a 13-day test of ATC with trains using it in regular service between Dupont and Yorkdale stations.
 At the conclusion of the test, the feature was turned off between these two stations to allow installation of ATC through the complex interchange at Wilson Yard.

 ATC was permanently extended south to Dupont station on December 3, 2018; to St. Patrick station on May 12, 2019; to Queen station on February 24, 2020; to Rosedale station on November 21, 2020; to Eglinton station in October 2021; and finally to Finch station on September 24, 2022.

-There was a phase 6 for fixes, improvements and enhancements, as well as an adjustment to ATC at Eglinton station to accommodate the shifting of the Line 1 platform north by 24 m; this was completed by May 14, 2023.
+There was a phase 6 for fixes, improvements and enhancements, as well as an adjustment to ATC at Eglinton station to accommodate the shifting of the Line 1 platform north by 24 m to accommodate connections to Line 5 Eglinton; this was completed by May 14, 2023.

 Prior to September 2022, ATC was operating on 79 percent of Line 1, and the partial implementation of ATC had resulted in improvements.
 Trains travelled between Vaughan Metropolitan Centre and Rosedale stations 3.5 minutes faster.
 Just prior to 2020, ATC allowed for an 8 percent increase in trains per hour, and the number of trains scheduled in southbound service in the morning peak at Bloor–Yonge station increased from 22 to 25.5 trains per hour.
 Signal violations decreased by approximately 50 percent from 2017 to 2020.

 Converting all of Line 1 to ATC required the installation of 2,000 beacons, 256 signals, and more than 1000000 ft of cable.

 As of 14 May 2023, the timetable for ATC conversion on Line 1 was: